sphinx-doc/sphinx/doc/usage/restructuredtext/domains.rst

 - ``:noindex:``, see :ref:`basic-domain-markup`.
 - ``:tparam-line-spec:``, for templated declarations.
   If specified, each template parameter will be rendered on a separate line.
+- ``:contract-line-spec:``, for :rst:dir:`cpp:function` directives.
+If
+  specified, each contract assertion will be rendered on a separate line.
+(See :ref:`cpp-contracts`.)

   .. versionadded:: 1.6